Merge Into

 -

-action.
+whenNotMatchedclauses are executed when a source row does not match any target row based on the match condition.
+These clauses have the following semantics.whenNotMatchedclauses can have only theinsertaction.
 The new row is generated based on the specified column and corresponding expressions.
 You do not need to specify all the columns in the target table.
-For unspecified target columns,NULL
+For unspecified target columns,NULLis inserted.- Each

 A MERGE operation can fail if multiple rows of the source dataset match and attempt to update the same rows of the target Delta table.
 According to the SQL semantics of merge, such an update operation is ambiguous as it is unclear which source row should be used to update the matched target row.
 You can preprocess the source table to eliminate the possibility of multiple matches.